 A band of 400 proslavery ruffians–many teenagers–led by a madman named Quantrill conducted the Lawrence Massacre in 1863 in Kansas on this day.
 Most of the the town’s men were off fighting for the Union.
 As a result, 180 died and the town became ashes.
 Personal Experience Daniel Read Anthony knew the town of Lawrence […]

 On April 14, 1865 President Lincoln suffered a fatal gunshot wound from John Wilkes Booth.
 The news of his death reached D.R.
 Anthony, his wife Annie, and his sister Susan where she was visiting them in Leavenworth.
 In her diary, Susan recorded that they attended different churches to hear the ministers’ pulpit commentary on the assassination.
 It’s […]

 Today’s blog on one of my most-admired American women features my favorite historical novel (pictured) as well as a quiz on spies!
 During the Civil War, Union Spy Elizabeth Van Lew lived in Richmond, VA, the very heart of the Confederacy.
 A wealthy churchgoing woman, she cited simple compassion for prisoners as her reason for […]

 When the city of Washington was under siege at the onset of the Civil War, the White House feared that President Lincoln would be abducted.
 Read all about it in James Muehlberger’s excellent account entitled The 116: The True Story of Lincoln’s Lost Guard.

-One of the most popular and stirring songs of the Union troops in the Civil War was “The Battle Hymn of the Republic.”
+“The Battle Hymn of the Republic” was one of the most popular and stirring songs of the Union troops in the Civil War.
 Did you ever wonder why it has almost the same tune as “John Brown’s Body?”